Stephanie Rothman: Dimension Pictures

 Rothman and her husband left Corman in the early 1970s to help set up Dimension Pictures.
 While there she did not receive greater creative freedom or the opportunity to leave the exploitation field – however, she did receive more money and owned a small share of the company.

-"He [Corman] wouldn't pay me anything", said Rothman.
-"No, he paid people very little and [Charles and I] had to make a living.
+Rothman said Roger Corman "paid people very little and [Charles and I] had to make a living.
 We were offered better pay at Dimension Pictures, so we left for Dimension.
 The pull for that was economic.
 It was not ideological.
-Roger is ideologically quite progressive, but when it comes to money he is much more cautious.
-Let's put it tactfully that way."
+Roger is ideologically quite progressive, but when it comes to money he is much more cautious."

 Rothman directed three films for Dimension, Group Marriage (1973), Terminal Island (1973) and The Working Girls (1974).
-She also wrote the script for Beyond Atlantis (1973).
+She also wrote the script for Beyond Atlantis (1973), supervised the re-editing of The Sins of Adam and Eve for the US market, and had creative input on Sweet Sugar.

 The films that Rothman directed – Group Marriage in particular – placed emphasis on female as well as male desire.
 Rothman stated in a 1973 interview that:

 I'm very tired of the whole tradition in western art in which women are always presented nude and men aren't.
 I'm not going to dress women and undress men – that would be a form of tortured vengeance.
 But I certainly am going to undress men, and the result is probably a more healthy environment, because one group of people presenting another in a vulnerable, weaker, more servile position is always distorted.